michaelpatrickpurcell/Decibel/combat.md

 first to grab an ancient artefact from a dragon's hoard, then a dynamic resolution roll would be appropriate.

-In the case of opposed manoeuvre actions, the actions of all of the characters involved are resolved on the winning character's initiative.
+In the case of opposed manoeuvres, the actions of all of the characters involved are resolved on the winning character's initiative.